lucidsoftware/lucid-programming-competition-2017/samples/fantastic/description.md

 ## Input

-Input is a statement consisting of printable ASCII characters.
-The statement is 120 characters or less.
+Input is a statement consisting of 1 to 120 (inclusive) printable ASCII characters.

 ## Output